apache/couchdb/README.md

 * action - "insert"
 * docs - The JSON document to insert
 * w (optional) (default: 2) - An integer > 0 for the write quorum size
-* async (optional) (default: false) - A boolean, turns the write operation into a fire-and-forget.
-Specifying `"async": true` overrides any value specified for `"w"`

 If the provided document or documents do not contain an "\_id" field one will be added using an automatically generated UUID.